-Tuition at Trinity College Dublin is billed annually and tuition and fees are determined based on a number of factors, including EU fee status and home faculty.
-Tuition costs for the Dual BA at Trinity are determined by the Program pathway in which you enroll.
+Tuition at Trinity College Dublin is billed annually and tuition and fees are determined based on a number of factors, including EU fee status and the Program pathway in which you enroll.
 Dual BA students are liable for the same tuition cost as non-Dual students on the Trinity degree.

 Please visit the Trinity website for more details about tuition liability for years one and two of the Dual BA Program.

 Holders of EU passports who are not ordinarily residents* of the EU are subject to overseas (i.e. non-EU) tuition fees.
 A student who meets any of the following conditions may request to be assessed for EU fee status.

 *Ordinarily resident means being resident in the EU/EEA/Swiss Confederation for a minimum of 183 days in any one calendar year for a minimum of 3 of the last 5 years.

 - For all applicants aged under 23 on September 1st of the year of entry to a program:

 Parent(s) must have been resident as tax-payer(s) (i.e. principal residence for the purpose of taxation) in the EU for three of the five years prior to commencing the program AND

 Applicant/student must have been ordinarily resident in the EU/EEA/Swiss Confederation for three of the five years prior to commencing a program